oneops/oneops.github.io/_posts/2017-02-17-tomcat-pack-update.md

 [CVE-2016-8745](https://tomcat.apache.org/security-7.html#Fixed_in_Apache_Tomcat_7.0.75)
 ([original announcement](http://mail-archives.apache.org/mod_mbox/tomcat-announce/201701.mbox/%3C04ead0cb-c989-1386-0fd1-a51ef80f7b57%40apache.org%3E)).
 Check out
 [the changelog](http://tomcat.apache.org/tomcat-7.0-doc/changelog.html) for specific details about other changes.
+You can find the new version in the build version drop down.

-In addition, the OneOps `artifact` component is now propagated to `tomcat`.
-This means that any updates to the tomcat pack, such an upgrade to the version from this release, affect the artifact.
-For example, the artifact could be your web application deployed to Tomcat.
-A change to the `tomcat` pack automatically results in that web application to be re-deployed to the new application server location and hence also restarted.
+In addition, the OneOps component changes are now propagated between `artifact`, `tomcat` and `tomcat-daemon`.
+This means that any updates to one of these components triggers events in the others.
+E.g. an upgrade of the `tomcat` component to the new version from this release triggers the `artifact`, e.a.your web application deployed to Tomcat, to be re-deployed to the new application server.
+And the combination of daemon and server and application is restarted..

 We recommend to all users of the `tomcat` pack to upgrade their usage to the latest version and roll out the upgrade to all affected assemblies and their compute nodes.